 An ordinance is a law enacted by a local government.
 It establishes the rules for the operation of the local government or provides rules and regulations governing public activity in the community.
-Ordinances are usually intended to be permanent and are assembled in an indexed book called a code of ordinances.
-To be valid, the ordinance cannot conflict with state or federal law and the governing body must properly enact the ordinance.
-An ordinance applies only to the community in which it is adopted.
+Some ordinances are intended to be permanent and are assembled in an indexed book called a "code of ordinances" or a "municipal code".
+Other ordinances may be temporary in nature, and therefore do not need to be codified.
+To be valid, an ordinance cannot conflict with state or federal law, and it must be properly enacted.
+An ordinance applies only in the municipality in which it is adopted.

-State law specifies numerous actions of a local government that can only be authorized by ordinance in order to be valid.
+State law specifies numerous actions that must be authorized by ordinance in order to be valid.
 In some cases, Alaska law establishes rules or procedures that a municipality must follow, but the municipality may establish different rules and procedures as long as they are adopted by ordinance.
-An example of this is the Alaska statute state that specifies a mayor of a second class city serves a one-year term unless a longer term is passed by ordinance.
+An example of this is the statute that specifies a mayor of a second class city serves a one-year term unless a longer term is passed by ordinance.
 Alaska Statutes: Title 29 Municipal Government, Chapter 25 lists acts that require an ordinance.

 There are two classifications of ordinances: code and non-code.
-The basic difference is that a code ordinance is permanent and general in nature and a non-code ordinance is temporary and/or accomplishes a single action.
+The basic difference is that a code ordinance is of a permanent and general in nature, while a non-code ordinance is temporary and/or accomplishes a single action.
 When introduced, the ordinance should state whether it is a code ordinance or non-code ordinance.

 A common example of a non-code ordinance is the ordinance adopted each year to authorize the annual budget.
 State law requires budgets to be authorized by ordinance.
 The budget ordinance is not considered a permanent ordinance that would be included in the code because the authority to accept or spend money established in the ordinance expires at the end of the fiscal year.
-The annual City Budget Manual produced by the Department of Commerce, Community, and Economic Development provides an example of a non-code budget appropriations ordinance.
+The annual City Budget Manual produced by the Division of Community and Regional Affairs provides an example of a non-code budget appropriations ordinance.
 A second example of a non-code ordinance is one that authorizes sale of public land.
 The sale of a parcel of land is a one-time transaction that is required to be authorized by ordinance.

 How is an ordinance proposed and drafted?